coderaiser/node-restafary/README.md

 const ip = '0.0.0.0';

 app.use(restafary({
-    prefix: '/fs',  /* default                              */
+    prefix: '/fs',  // default
-    root: '/',       /* default, coud be string or function  */ }));
+    root: '/',      // default, can be string or function }));

 app.use(express.static(__dirname));